 - Informality: There are different forms of expression in Spanish that communicate varying levels of courtesy and formality.
 The polite form of speech involves addressing people in the formal form of ‘you' (known as ‘usted’).
 This was once once used to mark social distance between superiors and inferiors, even within the family.
 However, today it is not commonly used in day-to-day conversation.
 Most Spaniards tend to use the informal pronoun ‘tú’ in most situations.

-- Inverted Question Marks: In the Spanish and Catalan languages, questions are written with an inverted (or upside-down) question mark at the beginning of the sentence.
+- Inverted Question Marks: In the Spanish language, questions are written with an inverted (or upside-down) question mark at the beginning of the sentence.
 For example: ¿Cuántos años tienes?
 (How old are you?).